morhilai/ravendb-jvm-tutorials/README.md

        .include("visits[].doctorId")
        .toList();
 ```
+In this example query from the demo, we want to rank doctors by the number of visits they have scheduled with patients.
+We perform a map-reduce operation on the `Patients` collection, grouping by the doctors referenced in their visits.
+However,
+we don't want _all_ the data in the patient documents, it would be a waste to send it over the network.
+We perform a projection
+which indicates which fields in the documents we're interested in.
+With the first argument in
+`.selectKey("visits[].doctorId", "doctorId")` we retrieve the doctorIds listed in the patients' visit arrays.
+With the second
+argument, we give the field a shorter, more readable name - `doctorId`.

+This query also shows
 ```SQL
 from Patients group by visits[].doctorId where doctorId != null order by count desc select visits[].doctorId as doctorId, count() as count include 'visits[].doctorId'
 ```